'HIV/AIDS in Greece: A political archive'

 HIV/AIDS in Greece: A political archive

-Both a public engagement programme and a queer archive project, this Knowledge Exchange Fellowship allows Dimitris Papanikolaou and a team of researchers the necessary time and funds to work together with Greek HIV/AIDS NGO Thetiki Foni (Positive Voice), in order to create the foundations for a community-run ‘HIV/Aids archive’ in Greece.
+Both a public engagement programme and a queer archive project, this Knowledge Exchange Fellowship allows Dimitris Papanikolaou and a team of researchers the necessary time and funds to work together with Thetiki Foni (Positive Voice), the Greek Union of People Living with HIV, in order to create the foundations for a community-run ‘HIV/Aids archive’ in Greece.

 In the first instance the project addresses a common observation among activists and scholars, that secrecy regarding the disease in the 1980s and 1990s and the absence of sustained public engagement with its impact on the lives of individuals and the Greek queer community, belie deeper anxieties over public health, and sexual and dissident identities.
 It also points towards a tendency of kinship networks to substitute and close(t) down functions of the public sphere.
 AIDS in Greece very much remained “a family matter”, and the secrecy often surrounding it also meant a lack of public mourning for its victims, as well as the disavowal of the political ramifications a more public fight against HIV/AIDS could have had in Greek society.
 Retelling the cultural and social history of HIV/AIDS in Greece today, therefore, also means remembering efforts that have tried to render the fight against the disease more public in the past, as well as their official or unofficial undermining; reconstructing important scenes of (community) trauma, stigma and survival; collecting unclaimed memorabilia, cultural texts, testimonials.
 The current project cannot exhaust all these undertakings, but it can certainly open the discussion, and lay the foundations for a public and participatory archive.
 The initial steps of the fellowship have also helped us realize that such an undertaking directs itself to a series of interrelated (and similarly disavowed) archives, among others: